jonkeren/windows-10-commands/README.md

 Also after a reboot it persists.
 You maybe should run this again after a new version of OneDrive is installed, and a new key (with another version number) is created.
 Script here: --> https://github.com/jonkeren/windows-10-commands/blob/master/Fix-OneDrive-Speed-Using-Registry.ps1

-### Delete unnessecary services from Killer, Intel, and Nvidia
+### Windows 11 Delete unnessecary services from Killer, Intel, and Nvidia
 This is for my pc driver setup currently.
 You may have different services.
 ```
 sc config "cplspcon" start= disabled